|Latest Update 29th October 2017. |

 After soaking the pots in dilute seaweed extract for half an hour, they are buried in the wicking medium, as shown above, up to their rims, and beneficial microbes are easily able to move into the pots and set up their mutualistic relationships with the new plant's roots as they emerge.
 When the seeds are mature enough to transplant, they are separated and planted individually into jiffy (fibre) pots to mature ready for planting out in a prepared bed.

 I propagate most of my seeds in propagators now, instead of by direct sowing, because it helps keep the Ecobeds productive.
 Once the ground has been prepared for the next crop after a harvest, the new seedlings are planted out without delay.
-If the planning is working properly, new seedlings will be ready to go, usually saving from 4 to 6 weeks growing time in the Ecobed compared with directly sown seeds.
+If the plan is working properly, new seedlings will be ready to go, usually saving from 4 to 6 weeks growing time in the Ecobed compared with directly sown seeds.

 Some plants, like carrots and parsnips, are very sensitive to transplantation and need to be sown directly as seed into the prepared bed.
 These are best sown in small groups to fill any vacant spaces.